DValide/portfolio/index_en.md

-# Dolores Valide - Data Scientist | Data Analyst | Data Enthusiast
+# Dolores Valide - Data Scientist | Data Analyst | Consultant

 Data is the rising value of this decade, and how about I help you make the most of yours?! \
 \